YounggilLee/YounggilLee.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
+##Please click the title of project to see more detail!!

 ### [Java Android App Project, 2017](https://github.com/YounggilLee/OmegaA/wiki)
 * Create a chatting app that allows users communicate each other.